networkoptix/nx_open_integrations/docker/readme.md

 directly on the main OS.
 See https://docs.docker.com/docker-for-mac/networking/ for details.
 *  "Bridge" is probably the best option but for the reasons above requires some manual addition of servers and cameras

-## TODO ##

-1. ~~Provide a better ways to specify deb file for mediaserver.~~ Done
-1. Provide some scripts to simplify start & restart.
-1. Interaction with cmake.